st599/MBtiles-generator/README.md

-# TeasiGen: Advanced Map Generator for TeasiOne
+# MBTile Generator: Advanced Map Generator for Bicycle Computers

-TeasiGen is a professional-grade Python utility designed to create high-performance offline maps for TeasiOne and Tahuna GPS devices.
-It handles tile downloading, coordinate projection math, and packages data into an optimized SQLite (`.mbtiles`) database and companion `metadata.xml`.
+MBTile Generator is a professional-grade Python utility designed to create high-performance offline maps - it's also an interesting experiment in AI code development

 ## Key Features